 The Fundamental Law declares the previous 1949 Constitution to be invalid because it served as the foundation for tyrannical rule.

 History and Self-Determination

-The law says that Hungary lost its self-determination in March 1944, when military forces from fellow Axis-alliance member Nazi Germany occupied the country, until 1990, when the first democratic elections were held in Hungary following the fall of communism.
-Hungary was thus by definition not a sovereign country at the time of the deportation of several hundred-thousand Jews from the country to German concentration camps, primarily Auschwitz, in the spring and summer of 1944 and during the one-party dictatorships of the fascist Arrow Cross in 1944 and 1945 and the Hungarian Workers’ Party and Hungarian Socialist Workers’ Party from 1948 to 1989 (see also: Round About Midnight).
+The law says that Hungary lost its self-determination in March 1944, when military forces from fellow Axis-alliance member Nazi Germany occupied the country, and did not regain it until 1990, when the first democratic elections were held in Hungary following the fall of communism.
+Hungary was thus by definition not a sovereign country at the time of the deportation of nearly 440,000 Jews from the country to German concentration camps, primarily Auschwitz-Birkenau, in the spring and summer of 1944 and during the one-party dictatorships of the fascist Arrow Cross in 1944 and 1945 and the Hungarian Workers’ Party and Hungarian Socialist Workers’ Party from 1948 to 1989 (see also: Round About Midnight).

 Rights and Freedoms

 The Fundamental Law specifically guarantees the rights to life, human dignity, equality before the law, a speedy, fair and public trial and to freely choose one’s work or occupation as well as the freedoms of expression, thought, conscience, religion, assembly, association, the press, scientific research, artistic creation and movement.
 The law states that all citizens in Hungary possess these rights and freedoms regardless of their race, nationality, color, gender or religion.